 (b) Provide ballot papers and ballot boxes in such number and such form as he/she shall deem requisite and suitable;

+(c) Ensure online voting platforms are secure, and comply with all other requirements in these Rules;

-Exclude from voting all persons whose names do not appear to him/her to be duly enrolled provided that the Returning Officer shall permit any person to vote who appears to him/her to be entitled to be so enrolled;
+(d) Exclude from voting all persons whose names do not appear to him/her to be duly enrolled provided that the Returning Officer shall permit any person to vote who appears to him/her to be entitled to be so enrolled;

-(d) Provide for the due secrecy and peaceful nature of the ballot in such manner as he/she shall deem fit;
+(e) Provide for the due secrecy and peaceful nature of the ballot in such manner as he/she shall deem fit;

-(e) Direct and regulate the manner of voting and of recording votes;
+(f) Direct and regulate the manner of voting and of recording votes;

-(f) Arrange for and superintend the counting of votes and disallow votes not recorded in the specified manner or not sufficiently clear in his/her opinion;
+(g) Arrange for and superintend the counting of votes and disallow votes not recorded in the specified manner or not sufficiently clear in his/her opinion;

-(g) Retain and safely keep all votes and at the end of fourteen (14) days after the conclusion of polling such votes shall be burnt unless a recount is demanded as provided by Rule 9 of this Schedule;
+(h) Retain and safely keep all votes and at the end of fourteen (14) days after the conclusion of polling such votes shall be burnt unless a recount is demanded as provided by Rule 9 of this Schedule;

-(h) Generally to do all things necessary expedient or advisable in his/her opinion for the proper conduct of the election.
+(i) Generally to do all things necessary expedient or advisable in his/her opinion for the proper conduct of the election.

 (iv) The Returning Officer shall comply with any regulations not inconsistent with these Rules duly made by the Executive amplifying or specifying more particularly his/her powers and duties hereunder.